GuidanceMantras/GuidanceMantras/README.md

 ## Government Exams and Jobs
 - Start preparing for government exams at 20(3 years degree) or 21 years old(4 years degree)
 - Some government jobs are not good in the first 5-10 years, after that government jobs are best in life
-- Do not fall for the quick and easy private jobs, think in the long term for your personal benefits, Government job is always government job
+- Do not fall for the quick and easy private jobs, think in the long term for your personal benefits
 - Do search on google like below
 " How to prepare for government exams' or "How to prepare for government exams reddit" or on Quora "what are the important government exams in india/your state?
-- find a better study patrner or s for any government exams
+- find a better study partner or s for any government exams
 - Do not fall for the easy traps that your friend/neighbour/relative is already working and making money in private jobs.
 Government job is always government job
 - Please give first and formost priority to government jobs in your life.
 - Please read below website to know about how to prepare for government exams